 According to the Vietnamese Buddhist monk Thich Nhat Hanh, putting purpose and intention in personal space can create love and care in that space.
 You can then communicate with that same love and care.
 That is especially true for a meditation room.

 If you are planning to design a meditation room in your home, there are many aspects you must take into account.
-Irrespective of whether you plan to bring in a specialist designer or wish to DIY the whole project, you will undoubtedly have a lot of fun.
+Whether you plan to bring in a specialist designer or wish to DIY the whole project, it should be a fun and creative process.

-Today, we are covering some of the best color schemes for your meditation room and will also highlight the steps that go into designing such a room.
+Today, we are covering some of the best color schemes and will also highlight the steps involved in creating your meditation space.

 Start With a Theme